Tom370460/Study-Buddy/README.md

 ## Usage

-- A **Claude** tab appears on the right side of every webpage
+- A **Studdy Buddy** tab appears on the right side of every webpage
 - Click it to open the sidebar
-- Ask anything — Claude can see the page you're on and answer questions about it
+- Ask anything — it can see the page you're on and answer questions about it
 - Press **Enter** to send, **Shift+Enter** for a new line
 - Click **Clear** to start a fresh conversation